sudo-bmitch/presentations/oci-1.1-lightning/presentation.md

 - These were included for Windows images
 - No longer needed by Microsoft so their use is discouraged

+Note:

+- T 3:00
+- Microsoft needed these for legal reasons and no longer has that need, so we ask that no one use them in images going forward.

 ------

 ## zstd Compression

 - Alternative to gzip compression for image layers
 - May use less CPU and compress to a smaller size

+Note:

+- z-standard is an alternative to gzip that may result in smaller images and less CPU overhead, but support isn't universal.

 ------